We Analyzed the Future Direction of TherapeuticsMD Inc. (TXMD), Here is What We Found

 Is It Worth Investing in TherapeuticsMD Inc. (NASDAQ :TXMD) Right Now?

+Plus, the 36-month beta value for TXMD is at 2.15.
+Opinions of the stock are interesting as 6 analysts out of 8 who provided ratings for TherapeuticsMD Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 1 rated it as “hold,” and 1 as “sell.”

-TXMD currently public float of 238.66M and currently shorts hold a 35.92% ratio of that float.
-Today, the average trading volume of TXMD was 2.99M shares.
+The average price from analysts is $6.46.
+TXMD currently public float of 238.66M and currently shorts hold a 35.62% ratio of that float.
+Today, the average trading volume of TXMD was 2.87M shares.

 TXMD’s Market Performance

-TXMD stocks went down by -10.56% for the week, with a monthly jump of 2.13% and a quarterly performance of -22.99%, while its annual performance rate touched -49.30%.
-The volatility ratio for the week stands at 5.39% while the volatility levels for the past 30 days are set at 6.55% for TherapeuticsMD Inc..
-The simple moving average for the period of the last 20 days is -10.60% for TXMD stocks with a simple moving average of -7.66% for the last 200 days.
+TXMD stocks went down by -17.57% for the week, with a monthly drop of -26.06% and a quarterly performance of -35.79%, while its annual performance rate touched -54.14%.
+The volatility ratio for the week stands at 8.07% while the volatility levels for the past 30 days are set at 6.54% for TherapeuticsMD Inc..
+The simple moving average for the period of the last 20 days is -22.19% for TXMD stocks with a simple moving average of -20.69% for the last 200 days.

 Insider Trading